mit-ll/CEP/cosim/README.md

  * printf can be overloaded and printed to screen but it is going to be very slow in simulation.
 This can be turn on/off per test

+**NOTES** :

+Since all C/C++ codes are visible/built for all modes (BFM, BARE Metal and Linux), there are several **defines**, test writer should be aware of:

+#define **BARE_MODE** :
+   In BARE Metal simulation, there are no libraries/system call supports, therefore, any codes that uses such need to be ifdef out via this define.

+#define **LINUX_MODE** :
+   This define is not exist in simulation and it is defined during Linux build

+#define **SIM_ENV_ONLY** :
+    This define is used to map out any codes that is used for simulation only.
+For example:
+       ReadDvtFlag(...) and WriteDvtFlag(...)
+APIs are only applicable in simulation to probe certain signals or synchronize to some events..

 ## Cheat Sheet ##

 * Since it is all makefile driven, there are some switches that can be added to the make command line to alter the default settings.
 Some of those switches are: